 - Terrian’s maginal degeneration

-The Contact Lens Center at Optique is one of fourteen practices in the world to have the ability to prescribe custom molded scleral prosthetics generated from computer aided design.
+The Contact Lens Center at Optique is one of forty practices in the world to have the ability to prescribe custom molded scleral prosthetics generated from computer aided design.
+Aside from the founder of the company, Dr. Sonsino is the top prescriber of Eye Print Prosthetics in the world.
+Patients travel from all over the country to see him.
 This technology is best for those who have failed with standard scleral lenses.
 The process starts with a mold (similar to orthodontic molding of teeth) cast of the eye.
 The mold is sent to a special laboratory be analyzed and transformed into a computer generated model of the eye.
 A scleral prosthetic is created from this model to the exact specifications of the individual eye.
 If you have failed with traditional scleral lenses, we invite you to discuss this technology with our staff.

 For more information on healthy contact lens wear and care, check out some tips that Dr. Sonsino’s committee in the American Optometric Association has produced with the Centers for Disease Control and Prevention.